« May 2008 | Main | July 2008 »

 Schneier has actually thought extensively about security, something that by all appearances the TSA has not.
 (And titling your press release "TSA Announces Enhancements to Airport ID Requirements to Increase Safety" doesn't exactly convince me, Kip: just because you say something doesn't make it efficacious.
 Or even true.)

 Jim Harper concurs with Schneier, pointing out that "[no] terrorist or criminal would draw attention to him or herself by obstinately refusing an ID check."
 Good point.
 Didn't all the 9/11 highjackers have valid, legal ID?
 And didn't they all successfully clear security screening?
 And, more concretely, shouldn't TSA be even more confident that a passenger without ID isn't a threat, given that they've just passed a far more intrusive security screen than the rest of the passengers?
-This does nothing to further the TSA's core mission of making transportation systems safer and more secure, but that's no real surprise either.
-The TSA, as they almost constantly do, confuses authority with security.
+This does nothing to further the TSA's core mission of

 And I'd agree with Daniel Solove, who points out that this new requirement seems unconstitutional: